 OGC hosts up to two law students in person or remotely each semester and over the summer.
 School term students may join OGC on a part-time or full-time basis, and often receive law school credit for their OGC work.
 Summer interns work full-time for at least 10 weeks and will be awarded a $5,000 stipend.

-Interested applicants should apply through the Smithsonian’s online academic appointments system (SOLAA) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official, unofficial transcripts may be submitted electronically).The Smithsonian will accept applications for the fall internship between February 1 and June 15; the spring internship between June 1 and October 15; and the summer internship between September 1 and March 1.
-Applications are reviewed on a rolling basis.
-Therefore, the Office encourages interested students to submit applications early within the relevant application window.
+Interested applicants should apply through the Smithsonian’s online academic appointments (SOLAA) system and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official).The Smithsonian will accept applications for the spring internships between June 1 and October 1, summer internships between September 1 and February 15, and the fall internships between February 1 and May 1.
+Applications are reviewed on a rolling basis, therefore, the Office strongly encourages interested students to submit applications early within the relevant application window.

 For questions regarding this opportunity, please contact: Jessica Sanet, Associate General Counsel, at firstname.lastname@example.org